 In June 2016, the FASB amended ASU 2016-13, Financial Instruments - Credit Losses (ASC 326), Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 was further amended in November 2019 by ASU 2019-09, Financial Instruments - Credit Losses (ASC 326), Derivatives and Hedging (ASC 815), and Leases (ASC 842).
 As a result, ASC 326, Financial Instruments - Credit Losses is effective for public companies for annual reporting periods, and interim periods within those years beginning after December 15, 2019.
 For all other entities, it is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted.
-As the Company is an "emerging growth company, the Company will adopt ASU 2016-13 for the fiscal year ending December 31, 2023.
+As the Company is an "emerging growth company" and elects to apply for the new and revised accounting standards at the effective date for a private company, the Company will adopt ASU 2016-13 for the fiscal year ending December 31, 2023.
 The Company does not expect the adoption to have a material impact on its consolidated financial statements.

 In October 2021, the FASB issued ASU 2021-08 Business Combinations (Topic 805), Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires contract assets and contract liabilities acquired in a business combination to be recognized and measured by the acquirer on the acquisition date in accordance with ASC 606, Revenue from Contracts with Customers.
 The guidance will result in the acquirer recognizing contract assets and contract liabilities at the same amounts recorded by the acquiree.
 The guidance is applied prospectively to acquisitions occurring on or after the effective date.
-The guidance is effective for fiscal years beginning after December 15, 2022, including interim periods with those fiscal years.
+The guidance is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, including in interim periods, for any financial statements that have not yet been issued.
 The Company will adopt ASU 2021-08 for the fiscal year ending December 31, 2023.
 The Company does not expect the adoption to have a material impact on its consolidated financial statements.